top of page

 Brett asked, “This is important.
 Who were you tutoring for, what time, and was there anything unusual?”

-“Been a long time,” I sat thinking.
-“It was one of the local landowners, Mr. Eldridge, a couple of miles out of town, mid afternoon.
-Normally, I tried to schedule tutoring sessions in the morning.
-Or maybe… definitely the afternoon, the sun was low in the sky and I recall wanting to get home soon, before the evening dinner rush.
+“It’s been a long time,” I sat thinking.
+“It was one of the local landowners, Mr. Eldridge, a couple of miles out of town, mid-afternoon.
+Normally, I try to schedule tutoring sessions in the morning.
+Or maybe… definitely in the afternoon.
+The sun was low in the sky, and I recall wanting to get home soon, before the evening dinner rush.
 Dinner rush, that is a bit of an exaggeration.
 Still.
 Later than usual.
 The sun was setting.
 The name of the ranch, Luna A Ranch?
 Crown D Ranch?
 I remember it was North.”

-In the background voices of folks filled the silence, going about their daily business.
+In the background, the voices of folks filled the silence, going about their daily business.
 The sounds of birds, now rare.

-Irritated, “Like I said, when I walked in my wife… laying on the bed, beaten, the room tossed… sorry… for weeks that visual haunted me, she was…, the girls gone.”
+Irritated, I shot back, “When I walked in, my wife… lying on the bed, beaten, the room tossed… sorry… for weeks that visual haunted me.
+She was… the girls gone.”

-Closed my eyes visualizing, “Chairs overturned, a few drawers opened, stuff on the counter top askew, books once on the table thrown on the floor, closet left open, just little thing out of place.”
+I closed my eyes, visualizing, “Chairs overturned, a few drawers opened, stuff on the tabletop askew, books once on the table thrown on the floor, closet left open, just little things out of place.”

-Look around, “Other than your daughters, anything missing?”
+I looked around.
+“Other than your daughters, is anything missing?”
+Brett said.

 “We had few items worth much, there was a jar of loose change… the money gone… next to the change a ceramic mug holding various writing materials, pencils, used pens, also gone…, beyond that stuff just out of place.”

-As I relived that moment, my chest tightens, hate aroused.
-So many emotions are stuffed, now resurface.
-I had worked for years to compartmentalize those images, feelings.
+As I relived that moment, my chest tightened, hate aroused.
+So many emotions were stuffed, now resurfacing.
+I had worked for years to compartmentalize those images and feelings.
 My head spinning.
 No one claimed to have seen or heard anything.
 A sign of the times.
 Humanity obliterated, and local law officers were never helpful, indifferent, or bribed.

 “Think, the day before, that day, even the next day, week, anything unusual, anyone whose behavior caught your attention.
 Details.”